abel-gr/OCR-for-warehouse/README.md

 Having applied contours, we only have the 4 corners that we want, and we use them as points to calculate a homography with which to eliminate the perspective.
 Below we show the result:

 <img src="imgs/results/b1_perspcorrection.png" width="400" height="300">

+The system works correctly and automatically for images captured by the robot with different perspectives and angles.
+This is the only section in which we have used algorithms from libraries (in addition to the scikit-learn MLP) instead of implementing them ourselves at a low level.

 ### Non-uniform light correction